 YWCA, Clinch Avenue

 On July 2011, a woman staying at the YWCA on Clinch Avenue in Knoxville said she was showering at her apartment, looked up and saw a white iPhone camera peering over the top of the shower curtain.
-When she pulled back the curtain and saw Josey she said she screamed.
+When she pulled back the curtain, she saw Josey and screamed.

 “I stepped around the corner and there was a fully clothed man in the next shower stall who had been taking pictures of me,” Summer recalled during a 2013 interview with WATE 6 On Your Side.
 “I felt violated and I still feel violated.”